 ArcTitan is compatible with multiple exchange servers and multiple exchange stores.
 In addition to supporting Outlook via a browser-based portal or Outlook plug-in, the solution also supports numerous other email services and applications including Google, Zimbra, AXIGen, Neon Insight and iMail.
 ArcTitan can be integrated with LDAP, Active Directory and NetIQ to set permission levels quickly and easily.

 ArcTitan is also very fast.
 It is capable of deduplicating, indexing, compressing and archiving up to 200 emails per second.
 It can search a database of 30 million emails within a second and scales up to 60,000 users with no loss of performance.
 Searches can be saved or automated, and a choice of options exists for the retrieval of emails.
 Extensive journal reporting can also be exported in PDF or TIFF formats.
+Ail data is stored securely in the cloud on Replicated Persistent Storage on AWS S3 with the archive automatically backed up.
+ArcTitan is a set and forget solution that acts as a black box flight recorder for email.
+When you need to access emails in the archive, you can do so quickly and easily and can be sure that emails will never be lost.

 If your organization is concerned about the shortcomings of Microsoft´s email archiving for Outlook, contact us today and speak with our team of Sales Technicians about a free thirty-day trial of ArcTitan.
 Our team will be happy to answer your questions and guide you through the process of registering for your free account, or liaise with your IT team to organize a seamless deployment of ArcTitan.